dashdancing/workshop-react-config/README.md

 ##### In the second session on wednesday, January 27, we learned:

--Create and manage routes for the login.
+- Create and manage routes for the login.

 - In our component / function in App.jx we create a component to which to pass the data, create the logic to return the routes.
 These routes will be contained in the <BrowseRouter>.